Camila Brait

-Camila de Paula Brait (born 28 October 1988) is a Brazilian volleyball player from Frutal, Brazil, who plays as a libero.
-She currently defends Osasco Voleibol Clube and is retired from the Brazilian national team.

-Brait won the silver medal while representing Brazil at the 2020 Summer Olympics.
+Camila de Paula Brait (born 28 October 1988) is a retired Brazilian volleyball player from Frutal, Brazil, who plays as a libero.
+She mostly spent her career with Osasco Voleibol Clube, and played many tournaments with the Brazilian national team, winning the silver medal while representing Brazil at the 2020 Summer Olympics.

 Career

-Brait started her career defending URS/Sacramento.
-After that; she played in several other teams, which were SESI/Uberlândia, Praia Clube-MG, São Caetano/MonBijou and Osasco, named Finasa/Osasco at the time she joined the club.
+Born in Frutal and raised in Sacramento, Minas Gerais, Brait started her career defending the city's team União Recreativa Sacramentana, until URS lost its financial support and made her move to Uberlândia, playing for both SESI/Uberlândia and Praia Clube.
+Making her professional debut with São Caetano/MonBijou, she eventually signed with Osasco in 2008, spending the rest of her career there.

 Playing with Osasco, Brait won the gold medal and the Best Libero award in the 2012 FIVB Club World Championship held in Doha, Qatar.

 Brait won the silver medal in the 2014 FIVB Club World Championship after her club lost 0–3 to the Russian Dinamo Kazan in the championship match.

+In 2026, Brait announced her retirement to dedicate herself to raise her two children.

 International career

 Brait played her first international game against Venezuela.
 She participated in the 2010 FIVB Volleyball Women's World Championship, held in Japan, helping her country finish in the second position.

 Brait won the Best Receiver, Best Digger, and Best Libero awards when her national team won the silver medal at the 2015 Pan American Games being defeated in the championship match 0–3 to the United States.

-Brait was selected to the national squad to compete in the women's volleyball tournament at the 2020 Summer Olympics.
-She won the silver medal at the 2020 Summer Olympics after Brazil lost 0–3 to the United States in the gold medal match of the women's volleyball tournament.
+After not making the final roster of the Brazilian team in 2012 and 2016, even spending three years away from the national team after the latter, Brait was selected to the national squad to compete in the women's volleyball tournament at the 2020 Summer Olympics.
+She won the silver medal, and announced afterwards her retirement from the national team.